Malik Henry (soccer): Club career

 In 2018, Henry played with Toronto FC III in League1 Ontario.

 In 2022, he played with Hamilton United in League1 Ontario.
 He scored one goal for the club in a 5-1 victory over Scrosoppi FC.

 In 2023, he played with the Flint City Bucks in USL League Two.

 At the 2024 MLS SuperDraft, Henry was selected in the 2nd round (39th overall) by CF Montréal.
 He then returned to college for another season, before attending training camp with the club in 2025, but was told there was no roster space available to sign him.

 In March 2025, he signed with Toronto FC II in MLS Next Pro.
 He made his debut on March 9 against FC Cincinnati 2.
 In June 2025, he signed a short-term loan with the Toronto FC first team.
 He made his Major League Soccer debut on June 25, 2025 against the New York Red Bulls.
 He later signed an additional short-term loans.
 In July 2025, Toronto FC acquired his MLS rights from CF Montréal, in exchange for $75,000 in conditional general allocation money and a 2026 MLS SuperDraft third-round pick, while also retaining a sell-on clause.

 In August 2025, he signed a first team contract with Toronto FC for the remainder of 2025, with options for 2026 and 2027.
 He would later be loaned to the second team for some matches later in 2025.

 International career

 He made his debut in the Canadian national program in February 2017, attending a camp with the Canada U15 team.
 In August, he was named to the roster for the 2017 CONCACAF Boys' Under-15 Championship.

+In January 2026, he was named to the Canada senior team for the first time, joining the squad for a training camp and an international friendly against Guatemala as an injury replacement for Jacob Shaffelburg.
+He appeared in the match against Guatemala, in his first senior appearance, earning an assist in a 1-0 victory, however, as it was designated a B-level friendly, it did not count as an official senior cap.